bjornharrtell/extjs/docs/guides/grid/README.md

 {@img simple_grid.png Simple Grid}

-Let's get started by creating a basic {@link Ext.grid.Panel Grid Panel} .
+Let's get started by creating a basic {@link Ext.grid.Panel Grid Panel}.
 Here's all you need to know to get a simple grid up and running:

 ### Model and Store

 A {@link Ext.grid.Panel Grid Panel} is simply a component that displays data contained in a {@link Ext.data.Store Store}.
 A {@link Ext.data.Store Store} can be thought of as a collection of records, or {@link Ext.data.Model Model} instances.
 For more information on {@link Ext.data.Store Store}s and {@link Ext.data.Model Model}s see the [Data guide](#/guide/data).
 The benefit of this setup is clear separation of concerns.
 The {@link Ext.grid.Panel Grid Panel} is only concerned with displaying the data, while the {@link Ext.data.Store Store} takes care of fetching and saving the data using its {@link Ext.data.proxy.Proxy Proxy}.

 First we need to define a {@link Ext.data.Model Model}.
 A {@link Ext.data.Model Model} is just a collection of fields that represents a type of data.
 Let's define a model that represents a "User":